Mulonga Mbulalubilo

 Mulonga Mbulalubilo (died c.
-1430) was the founder and first king of the Tumbuka people, known for leading the group out of the Luba-Congo region toward what is today central and northern Malawi, and eastern Zambia.
-He is regarded as the founder of the leadership lineage that eventually led to formation of the Nkhamanga Kingdom and the Chikulamayembe dynasty.
+1430) was the founder and first king of the Tumbuka people, known for leading the group out of the Luba-Congo region toward what is today central and northern Malawi, eastern Zambia and Tanzania He is regarded as the founder of the leadership lineage that eventually led to formation of the Nkhamanga Kingdom and the Chikulamayembe dynasty.

 Early life and migration

 Mbulalubilo was born in Luba.
 Before 1400 AD, a mixed group left the Luba Kingdom under a senior leader named Mudala.
 The Tumbuka segment was led by Mulonga Mbulalubilo.
 Around 1410, Mudala died in the area south of modern Tanzania bordering Zambia, and the group split shortly thereafter.
 By approximately 1415, Mulonga’s Tumbuka group reached Kalonga, where they settled temporarily.
 The migration under Mulonga is said to have been in settlement of highland areas where later the Nkhamanga Kingdom would emerge.
 These settlements served as a base for further clan formation and subdivision among Tumbuka peoples.